dougeby/IntuneDocs/intune/in-development.md

 Applies to:
 - Windows 10 and later

-###  Intune security tasks for Defender ATP (In public preview) <!-- 3208597 -->
-Coming as a public preview, Intune will soon add security tasks for the newly announced Microsoft Defender Threat & Vulnerability Management.
-With this integration, security operations admins in Windows Defender ATP (WDATP) can more effectively communicate the recommended remediations for emerging threats to Intune administrators.
-The addition of security tasks adds a risk-based approach to discover, prioritize, and remediate endpoint vulnerabilities and misconfigurations.

-To learn more about security tasks in Intune, see the blog post about [using Intune security tasks to extend Microsoft Defender ATP’s Threat and Vulnerability Management](https://techcommunity.microsoft.com/t5/Enterprise-Mobility-Security/Microsoft-Intune-security-tasks-extend-Microsoft-Defender-ATP-s/ba-p/369857).

 ### Windows Defender Advanced Threat Protection baseline <!-- 3754134 -->
 We're going to add new baseline to help you configure Windows Defender Advanced Threat Protection settings.